 The situation surrounding coronavirus (COVID-19) is continually evolving.
 SCRHA is following the guidance issued by Governor Newsom and the California Department of Public Health.
-We are canceling the events and classes for the month of March.
+While our office is closed, we continue to serve our members.
 Please follow us on Twitter for real-time updates that impact our members.

 WHITE PAPER - GUIDANCE FOR DEALING WITH COVID-19